 No, of course not–just scared enough to create a flashy website and spend a whole pile of cash on careful PR to refute its clearly baseless claims that eating bad food isn’t good for you.

-2 thoughts on “Reasoned Debate”
+2 replies on “Reasoned Debate”

-1. Not necessarily the film, or the profit drop, or the journalist’s piecemeal attrition – but Dad is rattled a little.
+Not necessarily the film, or the profit drop, or the journalist’s piecemeal attrition – but Dad is rattled a little.
 For the first time ever, his jovial rebuttle of the detritus that gets thrown at his work has strayed into more humourless teritory.
 Our stores still out-perform the region.
 But this is his pension, Mum’s retirement, my life.

 Personally, I blame Doctors (oh and technichal writers and lawyers…) for making our nation fat.